Functional Fitness Solutions

 • Twisting (to the right and left)

-Spinal flexibility means being able to move comfortably through all six directions with a good range of motion and no pain.
+Spinal flexibility means being able to move comfortably through all six directions with a good range of motion and no discomfort.

 For hygienists, spinal alignment is also critical.
 Good posture not only supports your spine but also ensures smooth blood flow.
 On the flip side, poor posture—like hunching over patients or craning your neck—can compress arteries and inhibit circulation, similar to a kinked garden hose.